openconfig/featureprofiles/feature/gnoi/os/tests/osinstall/README.md

         [TODO: Below step needs to be discussed to inderstand how to recover the DUT.
 May just need to depend on the Test infrastructure]
         * Push the backup configuration fetched in Subtest-2 bullet#2 above to the DUT to recover the DUT.
         * Mark the test as a failure due to issues with the OS upgrade and exit the test.

-  4. Kill the process that manages device configuration using the "gNOI.KillProcessRequest_SIGNAL_ABRT" and restart flag set to False.
-This will terminate the process and will also dump a Core file, while maintaing the process in a down state.
-Verify if the leaf /components/component/healthz/state/status transitioned to **UNHEALTHY**.

-     a.
-If the software module has a status of **UNHEALTHY**, issue healthZ.Get() to collect more details on the event.
-Also, use HealthZ.Artifact() to collect artifacts like core dump, logs etc.

-     b.
-Initiate a gNOI.KillProcessRequest_SIGNAL_HUP operation to restart and recover the killed process.

-     c.
-If we could successfully collect all stats and artifacts from the DUT, then mark the test as a success and exit.

 ## Process that controls configuration of a router by vendor